Zerbanoo Gifford (Patron)

 Author, human rights campaigner and founder of the ASHA Foundation and Centre, Zerbanoo Gifford holds the International Woman of the Year Award 2006 for her humanitarian work, which spans over forty five years of grassroots and global activism.
 In 1989, Zerbanoo was presented with the Nehru Centenary Award for her work championing the rights of women, children and minorities.
 Pioneer for Asian Women in British politics, she was elected as a councillor in Harrow in 1982 and was the first Asian women to stand for parliament, she chaired the Commission ‘Looking into ethnic minority involvement in British Life’ and was a member of the advisory group on Race Relations to the former British Home Secretary.
 A former director of Anti-Slavery International, she was awarded the Freedom of the City of Lincoln, Nebraska, for her work combating modern slavery and racism.
 She is also authored seven books her latest ‘Confessions to a Serial Womaniser – Secrets of the worlds Inspirational women’ highlighted the lives of over 300 exceptional women from 60 countries for which she was awarded a ‘NESTA (National Endowment of Science Technology and Arts) Fellowship’.
 Zerbanoo’s biography ‘An Uncensored Life’ by Farida Master is published by Harper Collins.

-Mark Gifford (Chair)
+Mark Gifford (Founder Trustee)

 Dr. Natubhai Shah M.B.E.
 (Vice Chair)